ChaturvediSulabh/web-services-101/README.md

 ## BEHAVIOUR

-1. Any User should be able to list all available toppings at /api/toppings
+1. Any User should be able to list all available toppings at `/api/toppings`
-2. Any User should be able get the name of the donut and its cost at /api/topping/{TOPPING_NAME}
+2. Any User should be able to get the name of the donut and its cost at `/api/topping/{TOPPING_NAME}`
-   - if the topping name isn't available in the menu, user shall receive with a HTTP 404 Response.
+   - if the topping name isn't available in the menu, user shall receive with a `HTTP 404 Status`.
-3. Any User should be able to POST a new menu item in a valid JSON format.
+3. Any User should be able to POST a new menu item in a valid JSON format at `/api/toppings`.
 See example below.
+   - A successful HTTP POST shall respond with `HTTP 201 Status`.

 ```
 {